The Hidden Costs of Owning a Vending Machine

 Maintenance requirements can vary significantly between traditional and smart machines.
 For smart machines, there's often more comprehensive reporting and monitoring of inventory levels needed, while traditional machines may just require regular cleaning and minor repairs.
 Establishing a routine maintenance schedule is vital to keeping your machines operational and attractive to customers.

-Average vending machine prices range from $3,000 to $7,000 for new machines, with specialized or luxury models exceeding $10,000 and even reaching $125,000 for turnkey solutions.
+Average vending machine prices range from $3,000 to $7,000 for new machines, with specialized or luxury models exceeding $10,000.

 Used vending machines are a budget-friendly option, typically costing between $200 and $3,000.